Information on the Commissioner active grants are available from here.

-During his term Hardyal Dhindsa, the Police and Crime Commissioner for Derbyshire will share £275,000 per year among community safety organisations that support his Police and Crime Plan Priorities.
+The Police and Crime Commissioner for Derbyshire shared £275,000 per year among community safety organisations that support the Police and Crime Plan Priorities.
 These include

 - Working to keep the most vulnerable in our communities safe from crime and harm and supporting those who unfortunately find themselves a victim of crime